ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 At the back of the door is a secret door.
 Since it is incomplete, it can be seen if the room is lit.
 The secret door can be opened by pushing the wall.

-Maybe there is a goblin who is mistreated by its peers, and seeks revenge?
-Can be pursuaded to give the party some information.
+Goblin [Bebs](../characters/bebs.md) is muttering something in the corner.
+He can be pursuaded to help characters since he wants to overthrow the goblin boss [Clurx](../characters/clurx.md).

+Besides Bebs, there is three other goblins.

 #### F1-6